SolidOS/solidos/README.md

-# Welcome to the home of SolidOS
+# 🤗 Welcome to the home of SolidOS

 If you made it here you must already have heard about [Solid](https://solidproject.org).
 This space is home of the SolidOS code.
 Keep reading if you want to know:

-- what SolidOS is
+- 🤔 what SolidOS is
-- how SolidOS technical intro
+- 👩🏽‍💻 SolidOS technical intro
-- how you can contribute and help SolidOS thrive
+- 🙋🏻 how you can contribute and help SolidOS thrive
-- how the SolidOs team works
+- 👯 how the SolidOs team works

 If you are looking for something else, let us try and guide you: